Last Updated on 2022/04/22

-Although I have some thought on this, I keep telling myself not to judge or otherwise you will be judged.
+Although I have some thoughts on this, I keep telling myself not to judge, or otherwise you will be judged.
 I once thought that they might be bad guys or they might not read through the Bible.
 But Jesus just told me to love and do not judge.
 And I am the only LGBT activist that keep talking sincerely with the anti-LGBT groups and hope one day they can be changed because of LOVE.

 What do you wish people understood about persons that align their bodies with their gender identity?

 A very simple belief as not to judge.
 See the world as one and the beautiful creations of diversity.